What is Stonewalling?

 What to Do Next

 After both of you are calm, it’s time to talk in a way that leads to a productive conversation.
 It’s crucial to communicate better so that you both feel connected and understood.
-The last thing you want is to start talking and escalate from zero to sixty all over again.
+The last thing you want is to start talking and escalate from zero to sixty all over again, so ommitting to a time-out procedure is crucial.

 A Free Gift For You 💕

 To further avoid stonewalling and help you know what to do when your partner shuts down, Certified Gottman Therapist, Laura Silverstein has created a free video mini-series for you.
-It walks couples through what to do step-by-step when someone is feeling emotionally overwhelmed.
+It walks couples through what to do when someone feels emotionally overwhelmed.
 You can enroll free RIGHT NOW 🙂

 Empathy Made Easy: A Mini Course For Couples